EpifanovAlexander/TicketSelling/README.md

 # Selling and refund avia tickets
+Web application on ASP.NET 6.0 with PostreSQL, EntityFramework and unit tests.

-## Web application development by: Epifanov Alexander
+Development by: Epifanov Alexander